engnaman7752/EDUPay/README.md

 Payment History & Receipts: Students can view their payment history and auto-generated receipts for both online and cash payments.

-Cloud Deployment Ready: Designed for deployment on platforms like Railway.app or Render.com with PostgreSQL.

 🚀 Technologies Used
 Frontend (Flutter)
 Framework: Flutter (Dart)

-State Management: (Can be added later, e.g., Provider, Riverpod)

 HTTP Client: http package